songsbyarchit/meraki-demo-bridge/demo_flows/customer/hospitality/sm/60min.md

-[Opening]

-Hello and thank you for joining us today for our Meraki SM demo tailored for the Hospitality sector.
-Today, we will be focusing on how Meraki SM can help streamline your IT operations and provide cost justification for your organization.
+Good morning and thank you for joining us today for this demo of Cisco Meraki **Systems Manager (SM)** tailored to the Hospitality sector.
+Whether you are a partner reseller, customer IT admin, or internal SE, we are excited to show you how SM can address the unique challenges faced in this industry.

+Let's start by discussing your current network setup.
+What are some of the biggest IT headaches you are dealing with in the Hospitality sector?

-[Use Case 1: Device Management]
+**Use Case 1: Device Management**
+**Click 'Systems Manager > Devices'**

-Let's start with device management.
-With Meraki SM, you can easily manage all your devices from a centralized dashboard.
-From smartphones to tablets to laptops, you can see all your devices in one place. **Click 'Systems Manager > Manage > Devices'**.
-This not only saves time for your IT admins but also ensures that all devices are up to date and secure.
+With SM, you can easily manage all devices on your network, from smartphones to IoT devices, ensuring they are secure and compliant.

-[Use Case 2: Network Security]
+**Use Case 2: Guest Wi-Fi Access**

-Next, let's talk about network security.
-In the hospitality sector, guest Wi-Fi is a must-have.
-But with Meraki SM, you can easily set up different network policies for guests and employees. **Click 'Configure > Wireless settings'**.
-This not only enhances security but also ensures a seamless experience for your guests.
+**Click 'Wireless > Access Control'**
+Grant secure guest access with customizable splash pages and automated device onboarding, enhancing the guest experience.

-[Use Case 3: Remote Troubleshooting]
+**Use Case 3: Application Control**

-One of the key features of Meraki SM is remote troubleshooting.
-With just a few clicks, IT admins can troubleshoot issues on devices remotely. **Click 'Systems Manager > Manage > Devices > Troubleshoot'**.
-This reduces downtime and improves operational efficiency.
+**Click 'Systems Manager > Sentry Policies'**
+Control which applications are allowed on your network to enhance security and optimize bandwidth for critical operations.

-[Use Case 4: Compliance and Reporting]
+**Use Case 4: Remote Troubleshooting**

-Compliance is crucial in the hospitality sector.
-With Meraki SM, you can easily track device compliance and generate reports for audits. **Click 'Systems Manager > Monitor > Compliance'**.
-This not only ensures that your organization is compliant but also saves time on manual reporting.

-[Smart Questions for Discussion]

-Now, I'd like to ask you a couple of questions to prompt discussion:

-1. How do you currently manage device security and compliance in your organization?
-2. What are the key pain points you face in IT operations within the hospitality sector?

-[Closing]

-Thank you for joining us today for our Meraki SM demo.
-We hope you've seen the operational impact and cost justification that Meraki SM can bring to your organization in the hospitality sector.
-If you have any questions or would like to discuss further, please feel free to reach out.
+**Click 'Systems Manager > Live Tools'**
+Remotely troubleshoot devices, push updates, and resolve issues without the need for on-site visits, saving time and resources.

+Now, let's address some common questions from customers in the Hospitality sector:

+Q: How does SM reduce IT workload in our hospitality environment?
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.